 Ronald Reagan’s economic policies are based on supply-side economics, which is a macroeconomic theory that states economic growth can be created by reduced taxes and lower regulation.
-Reagan believed a tax cut like this would ultimately generate more revenue for the government.
+Reagan believed a tax cut would ultimately generate more revenue for the government.

 The idea is that consumers will benefit from cheaper goods and services and unemployment will decrease.
-Tax cuts will put more money in the consumer’s wallet, which they spend, and it will stimulate business growth and lead to more hiring.
+Tax cuts will put more money in the consumer’s wallet, which they spend, and this will stimulate business growth and lead to more hiring.
 The end result is a larger tax base, and thus more revenue for the government.

 The policy is also called trickle-down economics as lower taxes on businesses and the wealthy will increase investments in the short term, and the benefits will trickle down to society as a whole.

 Reagan’s policies were a drastic change from his predecessors such as Presidents Johnson and Nixon, who both looked to increase the government’s role in the economy.
 On the other hand, President Reagan promised to reduce the government’s role and adopt a more laissez-faire approach.

 1. Reduced government spending

 Government spending still grew but at a slower pace.
 Instead of funding domestic initiatives, Reaganomics focused on national defense, as Reagan believed the US was exposed to a “Window of Vulnerability” to the Soviet Union and their nuclear weapons.